puppetlabs/puppetlabs-firewall/REFERENCE.md

       ctstate => ['!
 INVALID', 'ESTABLISHED']

+      Note:
-      Note: this will negate all passed states, it is not possible to negate a single one of the array.
+        This will negate all passed states, it is not possible to negate a single one of the array.
+        In order to maintain compatibility it is also possible to negate all values given in the array to achieve the same behaviour.

 ##### `ctstatus`